shadow river books

 B.A. in English, M.S. in Library Science,

-SLJ book reviewer, author, editor
+SLJ book reviewer, author, certified book editor

 start here